 Tip: If you want people to be able to register more than a week in advance, then after saving the event, click “create next event” (next to the event date), and UCare will create the event for the following week.
 Repeat this to create as many events as you like.

 Enable the Email confirmation option.
 With this option enabled, UCare sends a confirmation email (including tickets) to the person who registers.
-You likely won’t be charging for tickets, and so the invoice info field can be left blank.
+You likely won’t be charging for tickets, so the invoice info field can be left blank.

 Before you can save the event, you need to upload a promotional picture; this is displayed on the registration page.
 Your church logo is a great option.